Stamps of the Year 1968

 On the 1st anniversary of the independence of Mauritius, a new definitive set of stamps was released on the theme maritime life.
 The set comprises 18 stamps, showing various marine species living in our seas.

-No official FDC was released on the occasion, but private covers have been issued, like the one below.
+No official FDC was released on the occasion, but private covers have been issued, like the two below.

 The full mint set is illustrated below.